 We should promote a mix of in house and direct delivery

 Our research showed that these two models are not at odds with one another.
 Staff can be trained to deliver aspects of financial education, but also believe that students benefit from expert speakers – and in many cases prefer this option.
-When asked to reflect on the choices that faces them currently, nine out of ten believe that “pupils learn about personal finance better from speakers with specialist knowledge”.
+When asked to reflect on the choices that face them currently, nine out of ten believe that “pupils learn about personal finance better from speakers with specialist knowledge”.

 Schools are already delivering using a mixture of methods, with the majority of schools both delivering their own lesson plans and bringing in experts.